hasanhasanhaji/full_RAG/README.md

-Full_RAG — Complete RAG Tutorial with LangChain, LangGraph & LangSmith
+🧠 Full_RAG — Complete RAG Tutorial with LangChain, LangGraph & LangSmith

 Welcome to Full_RAG, a complete hands-on tutorial and implementation guide for Retrieval-Augmented Generation (RAG) systems — built with the power of LangChain, LangGraph, and LangSmith.
-This repository walks you through every step of designing, implementing, testing, and monitoring an end-to-end RAG pipeline — from document ingestion to evaluation and deployment.
+This repository walks you through every step of designing, implementing, testing, and monitoring an end-to-end RAG pipeline, from document ingestion to evaluation and deployment.

 🚀 Features

-📘 Comprehensive RAG pipeline
+📘 Comprehensive RAG Pipeline

 Data ingestion, text splitting, and vectorization